XuSihan/LiDetector/README.md

 # LiDetector

 **LiDetector** , a hybrid method that automatically understands license texts and infers rights and obligations to detect license incompatibility in open-source software.
-For an open-source project as input, where licenses may appear in three forms: referenced, declared, and inline, the license texts are first extracted from the two forms for further incompatibility analysis.
+For an open-source project as input, where licenses may appear in three forms: referenced, declared, and inline, the license texts are first extracted from the three forms for further incompatibility analysis.
 With  such a license set, the main components of LiDetector include:
 **(1) Preprocessing**, which filters out official licenses and feeds custom ones into the probabilistic model for automatic understandings of license texts.
 **(2) License term identification**, which aims to identify license terms relevant to rights and obligations;
 **(3) Right and obligation inference**, which infers the stated condition of software use defined by license terms;